LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ### Results
 1. Zer0(0) missing cells identified
+2. 2 Categorical variable types
-2. 24 Unsupported variable types were rejected.
+3. 25 Unsupported variable types were rejected.
-3. 20 Numeric variable types used were:
+4. 28 Numeric variable types used were:
 - Highly positively correlated i.e. the variables have a strong relationship with each other.
 - Positively Skewed Data Distribution: